 Earning points vs. cash back

-Travel rewards credit cards offer points or miles rather than cash back on your spending, while cash back credit cards let you earn a percentage of rewards based on your spending, usually with a flat rate or a tiered rewards program.
+Travel rewards credit cards offer points or miles on your spending rather than cash back, while cash back credit cards let you earn a percentage of rewards based on your spending, usually with a flat rate or a tiered rewards program.

 Most travel cards come with a variety of redemption options, including cash back or statement credits, gift cards and merchandise.
 However, you’ll usually get the best value by using points to book travel directly through a portal or for transfers to airline and hotel partners.

-Some travel rewards credit cards come with valuable travel perks like primary auto rental coverage, airport lounge membership, trip cancellation and interruption insurance or credits for a Global Entry or TSA PreCheck membership.
+Some travel rewards credit cards include valuable perks like primary auto rental coverage, airport lounge membership, trip cancellation and interruption insurance or credits for a Global Entry or TSA PreCheck membership.

 You’ll probably notice that most travel credit cards charge an annual fee, although the majority offer first-year sign-up bonuses that more than make up for the fee.
-These rewards programs, however, can be complicated.
-While having the option to transfer points or miles to airline and hotel partners sounds good in theory, navigating the rules of airline and hotel programs can be confusing and exhausting, which is why many people stick to cash back instead.
+However, these rewards programs can be complicated.
+While having the option to transfer points or miles to airline and hotel partners sounds good in theory, navigating the rules of airline and hotel programs can be confusing, which is why many people stick to cash back instead.

-Cash rewards credit cards let you redeem points or miles for cash back or statement credits, and some also let you cash in rewards for gift cards, merchandise, travel and other options.
+Cash rewards credit cards let you redeem points or miles for cash back or statement credits, and some also let you cash them in for gift cards, merchandise, travel and other options.

 Most cash back credit cards don’t charge an annual fee and offer simple rewards and the ultimate flexibility since you can use your cash however you wish instead of being restricted to the options on an issuer’s rewards program portal.

-And last, some cash back cards come with earning caps that drastically limit how much you can earn in rewards each year, and these cards usually offer a much smaller sign-up bonus than travel cards.
+And last, some cash back cards come with earning caps that drastically limit how much you can earn in rewards each year.
+These cards usually offer a much smaller sign-up bonus than travel cards.

 Earning points is as easy as making purchases with your credit card.
 Points rates for certain purchases may differ among issuers.
-For example, The Platinum Card® from American Express offers 5X Membership Rewards points for flights booked directly with airlines or with American Express Travel (up to $500,000 on these purchases per calendar year).
+For example, The Platinum Card® from American Express offers 5X Membership Rewards points for flights booked directly with airlines using American Express Travel (for up to $500,000 on these purchases per calendar year).